Page Title: Paranormal - EVP Howto

 These are my thoughts on how to record EVP’s properly with at least some sort of controllability.

-I believe that you should have 1 recorder to be used as an environmental ambient recorder placed some distance away (40+ metres) from where you are doing the investigation.
-You use this recorder to record the ambient noise in the environment so you can use this later to help identify any erroneous sounds like cars, animals or people who may be in the local vicinity who may also be talking or shouting.
-This way if you get a voice on one of your investigation recorders which you may think could be an EVP you can double check on the environmental ambient recorder to see if this voice appears or not.
+You should place the environment recorder about 20m away from you and leave it running whilst you do your EVP sessions.
+This is to record the ambient noise in the local environment so you can use this later to help identify any erroneous sounds (like cars, animals or people talking/shouting).
+This way if you get something which you think might be an EVP on your main investigation recorder(s) you can then double check on the environmental ambient recorder to see if this noise voice appears or not.
+This way you can discount any erroneous sounds.

 With the “White Noise Player” I have it loaded white noise, pink noise, brown noise, chrome noise and Spirit Box Sweeps in various durations from 1 minute to 1 hour.

-Both of these recorders have the ability to listen live to what is being recorded by plugging in to the speaker socket which is great for live monitoring.
+These recorders have the ability to listen live to what is being recorded by plugging in to the speaker socket which is great for live monitoring.

 Doing things this way is a bit more work but does help to rule any erroneous sounds, record the same session but from different recorders and also live monitoring.

-One of the things most people don’t know is how an EVP is actually left on a recording device.
+One of the things people don’t know is how an EVP is actually left on a recording device.
 Most people just guess and say it’s the microphone that records the EVP, yet EVP’s have supposedly been left on devices with a disabled or null microphone.
-Some EVP’s have been supposedly left with the recordered under water, or in a vacuum chamber.
+Some EVP’s have been supposedly left with the recorder under water, or in a vacuum chamber.
 Some people guess it’s done through the electronic circuitry, some guess it’s only possible to get EVP’s when white noise is playing nearby.

 The thing is NOBODY actually knows, not me, not you, not anybody.
 This is why I am testing each different way but to be honest I have not recorded a single EVP on any equipment so from my perspective EVP’s are not real but I am a optimistic skeptic and I shall keep researching and trying things.

-Copyright © 2002 to 2025
+Copyright © 2002 to 2026